tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 Gemini 1.5 API, released recently, significantly expands these capabilities.
 It can generate content by up to 1 million tokens, a substantial increase compared to previous versions.
 Additionally, Gemini 1.5 can now process up to 3,000 image files, vastly exceeding the 16-image limit of Gemini 1.0.
 [Ref](https://ai.google.dev/gemini-api/docs/prompting_with_media?hl=en#supported_file_formats)

-While Gemini cannot directly work with Google Drive formats like Docs, Sheets, and Slides, there are workarounds.
-In the current stage, PDF data can be directly processed with Gemini API.
-Using this, those Google Docs files are converted to PDF and used with Gemini API.
-[Ref](https://medium.com/google-cloud/gemini-api-revolutionizing-content-generation-with-direct-pdf-input-105493780fa4)
+While Gemini cannot directly work with Google Drive formats like Docs, Sheets, Slides, or PDFs yet, there are workarounds.
+In a previous report, I demonstrated a method for converting PDF data into images that Gemini can then process for tasks like invoice parsing.
+[Ref](https://medium.com/google-cloud/parsing-invoices-using-gemini-1-5-api-with-google-apps-script-1f32af1678f2)

 This report introduces a new Google Apps Script library called "GeminiWithFiles" that simplifies this process.
 GeminiWithFiles allows users to easily upload files and generate content using Gemini's powerful capabilities.
 It also enables efficient description creation from multiple images with a single API call, significantly reducing the workload compared to processing each image individually as demonstrated in my prior report.
 [Ref](https://medium.com/google-cloud/automatically-creating-descriptions-of-files-on-google-drive-using-gemini-pro-api-with-google-apps-7ef597a5b9fb)